sreeram2022/life/content/post/tmux/index.md

 ## My tmux config

 I often use Tmux exclusively with the keyboard for efficiency.
-However, when I’m feeling lazy and slouching on sofa, it’s convenient to have mouse access.
+However, when I'm feeling lazy and slouching on sofa, it's convenient to have mouse access.
 Tmux allows toggling mouse support on or off with the command set -g mouse.
 This lets me scroll, select panes, and interact with the terminal using the mouse.

 ![Tmux window](tmux.webp "Tmux window")